What the CLTV:CAC Ratio Reveals

 For Non-Contract Businesses

 What if one needs to calculate the CLTV for a business that cannot count on customer contracts?
-If the average length of the relationship is known, we could use a similar formula.
+If the average relationship length is known, a similar formula could be used.
 For example, the formula could be:

 CLTV = Yearly GP $ * Average length of the relationship.

-Variations of this formula also exist for businesses that accept and benefit from renewal subscriptions from their customers.
-In those cases, we would need to account for the average percentage of customers renewing and the average number of times these customers renewed during the measured period.
+Variations of this formula also exist for businesses that accept and benefit from customer renewal subscriptions.
+In those cases, the calculation would need to account for the average percentage of customers who renewed and the average number of times they renewed during the measured period.

 Understanding Customer Acquisition Cost